 Do not work on any machine with a hot engine or exhaust.
 Allow time for all parts to cool in order to reduce the risk of burns.

-1. Slide the provided No. 58 T-Bolt Clamp over the slotted end of the provided S-Bend pipe.
+2. Slide the provided Clamp over the inlet of the silencer.

-5. Check for proper alignment and clearance then tighten bolt securing the silencer to the frame then tighten the previouly installed clamp.
+5. Check for proper alignment of the silencer and S-Bend then tighten the hardware holding the silencer to the vehicle's frame.